hwfan/DriveDownloader/README.md

 ## Requirements

   - Python 3
     - argparse
     - requests
+    - tqdm
+    - fake-useragent
+  - Use `pip install -r requirements.txt` to install the packages.
   - Proxy server if necessary. **We don't provide proxy service for DriveDownloader.**

 ## Usage